jcrist/jcrist.github.io-source/content/dask_searchcv.md

 - The class takes a `get` parameter specifying the [scheduler](http://dask.pydata.org/en/latest/scheduler-choice.html#choosing-between-schedulers) to use.
-By default, the global scheduler is used (if set), otherwise the threaded scheduler is used.
+By default, if the global scheduler is set then it is used, and if the global scheduler is not set then the threaded scheduler is used.

 In this case, we'll use the distributed scheduler setup locally with 8 processes, each with a single thread.
 We choose this setup because: